dorucioclea/Local_Rag/README.md

 ## License

-Local Rag is licensed under the open-source license.
+Local Rag is licensed the MIT license.